riinuots/advent2019/README.md

 other thoughts.
 Full solutions can be found in, e.g., `01.R`, `02.R`, etc.

+# Day 10

+Now this was a proper refresher on vector geometry.

+Cool new function: `tidyr::crossing()` puts two tibbles together in every possible way, so every line gets matched with every line from the other tibble.
+Like a full join without a shared variable.

 # Day 9

 This was really easy as well - going back to the Intcode Computer, adding a bit more functionality.
 Part II was the exact same thing as Part II, just a different input value.
 But the program ran for a long time (didn't time it but several minutes I think).